CMSgov/design-system/examples/child-design-system/README.md

 ### Configuring linting

 CMSDS scripts provide a lint script to enforce linter and formatting rules with `prettier`, `eslint` and `stylelint`.
 All three are easily configurable via their respective config files.
-The CMSDS team also provides recommended confg via the [`@cmsgov/eslint-config-design-system`](http://npmjs.com/package/@cmsgov/eslint-config-design-system) and [`@cmsgov/stylelint-config-design-system`](http://npmjs.com/package/@cmsgov/stylelint-config-design-system) packages.
+The CMSDS team also provides recommended config via the [`@cmsgov/eslint-config-design-system`](http://npmjs.com/package/@cmsgov/eslint-config-design-system) and [`@cmsgov/stylelint-config-design-system`](http://npmjs.com/package/@cmsgov/stylelint-config-design-system) packages.

 The CMSDS lint script is also configurable to turn off any of the three linters/formatters.
 For example, if you aren't interested in using `stylelint`, simply pass the `--disableStylelint` option to the lint script.
 Run `yarn cmsds lint --help` to see the lint script options for more information.